strapi/strapi-starter-next-corporate/README.md

 - Easy to theme with Tailwind
 - Static site generation with Next
 - An integrated Preview Mode, to view your pages on a private URL before publishing them
+- Content in multiple languages using i18n

+This starter uses the [Strapi corporate template](https://github.com/strapi/strapi-template-corporate)

+Check out all of our starters [here](https://strapi.io/starters)

 ## Getting started